yianoohh0/QUARCS_stellarium-web-engine/doc/cla/sign-cla.md

     * `<git_email>`: your git committer email **(use `git config user.email` to see it)**
     * `<login>`: your GitHub login

-3. A Stellarium Web Team member will verify and accept your Pull Request.
+3. A QUARCS_Stellarium Web Team member will verify and accept your Pull Request.
 You can make other pull requests, but we won't be able to merge them until your CLA signature is merged.